MandiYang/testexample/README.md

 Also it is licensed with the **DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE**, sorry for the swearing content in the license.

+ So that means you can do whatever you want :D